kondokuro/PyMazeing/README.md

 9.- Areas never have the same coordinates
 10.- Portals belong to an Area
 11.- Portals define entrance or exit from a maze
+12.- Portals can connect different mazes
+13.- Portals can exist in multiple areas from different mazes

 ## Testing
 Test for the generator functions are based on the use cases and the defined rules.